raisemarketplace/ground-control/README.md

 - [ ] Re-read async-props to see if anything else interesting
 - [ ] Tests...
 - [ ] Add to microclient-reference-app
+- [ ] Rename repo to async-nested-redux
 - [ ] Open source?

-### First class data fetching

-- opinion: co-located component data fetching only makes sense with a sophisticated, declarative data fetching service (graphql, falcor). custom endpoints are better handled at router level.
-- optimal loading control - api to specify exactly when to render route component on server / client. ex - on server, fetch 'top of page' data blocking render, finish loading 'bottom of page' data on client. on client, render 'preview template' immediately & fetch async.
+### Problems...

+- Using Redux with React-Router: React is easy.
+Redux is easy.
+React-Router is easy.
+All 3 combined is hard!
+The developer needs to keep React-Router and Redux in sync ([redux-simple-router](https://github.com/rackt/redux-simple-router), [redux-router](https://github.com/acdlite/redux-router)), as reducers are not route-based.
+- Data fetching best practices: Best practices for React-Router data fetching are [still being established](https://github.com/rackt/react-router/issues/2638).
+New versions of React-Router & libraries like [async-props](https://github.com/rackt/async-props) are starting to do nice things.
+- Reducer wild wild west: Using something like ```combineReducers``` in a complex single page app creates a flat reducer structure.
+And it is difficult to have a sense of overall application state when a route changes - what did the previous route, if any, do to application state?
+Global reducers can get messy.

-### Route based reducer organization
+### Solution: route based reducer organization

-- opinion: react is easy. redux is easy. react-router is easy. all 3 combined is hard! organizing reducers in line with routing structure simplifies overall application state and helps react-router & redux get along (without redux-simple-router, etc).
+- Opinion: Organizing reducers in line with routing structure simplifies overall application state and helps React-Router & redux get along (without redux-simple-router, etc).
-- automatic nested reducers - reducers are nested in line with routing structure. when a route changes, the corresponding state is cleared & replaced with the reducer for the new route. this preserves state associated with the parent route reducer. this mimics a server side refresh, but lets developer store certain state a level higher to persist data.
+- Automatic nested reducers - reducers are nested in line with routing structure.
+When a route changes, the corresponding state is cleared & replaced with the reducer for the new route, preserving state associated with the parent route reducer.
+This mimics a server side refresh, but lets developer store certain state a level higher to persist data.

+### Solution: first class data fetching

+- Opinion: Co-located component data fetching only makes sense with a sophisticated, declarative data fetching service (graphql, falcor).
+Custom endpoints are better handled at router level.
+- Optimal loading control - API to specify exactly when to render route component on server / client.
+Ex - on server, fetch 'top of page' data, blocking render, and finish loading 'bottom of page' data on client; on client, render 'preview template' immediately & fetch async.

 ---